 Symptoms of PTSD include:

-- Reminiscing over the traumatic event involuntarily
+- Recurrent thoughts/memories of the traumatic event

 - Staying away from people or places that remind you of the event